Battle of Berezina: The crossing and battles

 As a result, on the morning of 26 November, the French discovered that the Russians had abandoned their camp on the west bank.
 Forty French cavalry troopers made their way across the river and protected the crossing of 400 men in boats.
 This small force then secured the west bank so that the bridges could be completed.
 Meanwhile, neither of the Russian forces pursuing Napoleon from the rear were very aggressive and both remained substantial distances north and west of the Berezina River while the French bridged the river.
-This river was 20-30 meters wide and filled with drifting ice, but its banks are swampy, making the crossing of the same extremely difficult.
+This river was 20–30 metres wide and filled with drifting ice, but its banks were swampy, making the crossing extremely difficult.

 By 1 p.m. the smaller of the two bridges was complete and Oudinot began to lead his infantry of 7,000 men across the river and establish a defensive position to protect against the Russian forces to the south.
-Later that afternoon, the larger of the two bridges (for the artillery) was completed but collapsed twice.
+Later that afternoon, the larger of the two bridges (for the artillery) was completed, but collapsed twice.
 Napoleon began to move his force across the Berezina in earnest.

-Overnight on 26-27 November, Russian General Chaplitz became aware of the French crossing, consolidated forces, and attempted to return to Brili to intercept the French.
-Tshaplitz's forces, however, were stopped well to the south of Brili by Oudinot's battalions.
+Overnight on 26–27 November, Russian General Chaplits became aware of the French crossing, consolidated his forces, and attempted to return to Brili to intercept the French.
+Chaplits's forces, however, were stopped well to the south of Brili by Oudinot's battalions.
 Also on the 27th, Chichagov began to move the main portion of his army back to Borisov when it became apparent that there was no French activity downstream.
-Chichagov, however, chose not to immediately move north to Brili in as much as his men were still in transit and not fully assembled.
+Chichagov, however, chose not to immediately move north to Brili inasmuch as his men were still in transit and not fully assembled.

 By midday of the 27th, Napoleon and his Imperial Guard were across.
 One of the spans broke in the late afternoon, but the engineers had it repaired by early evening.
 The corps of Marshal Davout and Prince Eugene were able to cross before the day ended.
 The last unit on the eastern bank, Marshal Victor's IX Corps was given the order to defend against the approach of Wittgenstein who had then reached Borisov.
-As a part of that operation, French General Louis Partouneaux's 12th Division of the IX Corps suffered a great defeat surrendering over 8,000 men when they were overwhelmed by Wittgenstein at Staroi-Borisov.
+As a part of that operation, French General Louis Partouneaux's 12th Division of the IX Corps suffered a great defeat, surrendering over 8,000 men when they were overwhelmed by Wittgenstein at Staroi-Borisov.